OCamlPro/ocp-index/README.rst

     Echo type information of the identifier under the cursor.

 <C-]>
-    Jump to the definition of the identifier under the cursor and push it to the jump stack.
+    Push the current position to the jump stack and jump to the definition of the identifier under the cursor.

 <C-t>
     Pop the previons position from the jump stack and jump back there.